-Espey services include design and development to specification, build to print, design services, design studies, environmental testing services, metal fabrication, painting services, and development of automatic testing equipment.
+Espey's services include design and development to specification, build to print, design services, design studies, environmental testing services, metal fabrication, painting services, and development of automatic testing equipment.
 Espey is vertically integrated, meaning that the Company produces individual components (including inductors), populates printed circuit boards, fabricates metalwork, paints, wires, qualifies, and fully tests items, mechanically, electrically and environmentally, in house.
-Portions of the manufacturing and testing process are subcontracted to vendors from time to time.
+Portions of the manufacturing and testing process, mainly printed circuit boards, are subcontracted to vendors.

-In fiscal years ended June 30, 2016 and 2015, the Company's total sales were \$27,471,365 and \$26,831,705, respectively.
+In fiscal years ended June 30, 2017 and 2016, the Company's total sales were \$22,521,012 and \$27,471,365, respectively.
+Sales to two domestic customers accounted for 29% and 16% of total sales in 2017.
 Sales to two domestic customers accounted for 37% and 12% of total sales in 2016.
-Sales to three domestic customers accounted for 36%, 15% and 10% of total sales in 2015.
-A loss of a significant customer would negatively impact the financial performance of the Company.
-One significant customer is experiencing a significant decline in sales due to falling demand in its core locomotive business.
+A loss of a significant customer could negatively impact the financial performance of the Company.
+One of the Company's significant domestic customers referred above has been experiencing a decline in sales to its customers due to falling demand in its core locomotive business.
+Sales to this customer declined by 37% in fiscal year 2017 compared with a sales increase of 3% during fiscal year 2016.
 This is discussed further in Item.
 7 Management's Discussion and Analysis of Financial Condition and Results of Operations.

-Export sales in 2016 and 2015 were approximately \$2,125,000 and \$2,384,000, respectively.
+Export sales in fiscal years 2017 and 2016 were approximately \$1,730,000 and \$2,125,000, respectively.
 This decrease is primarily due to the reduction in power supply shipments to specific customers.